5.3 Evaluation Techniques¶

 Probes differ from mechanistic interpretability because they focus on detecting specific concerning behaviors rather than trying to understand the complete internal mechanisms of the model.
 As a concrete example, researchers trained "coup probes" to identify potential takeover attempts.
 By creating a dataset of examples describing ways an AI might try to take over, they found probes could reliably flag concerning behavior even when the text was written differently or translated to other languages (Roger et al., 2023).

-Internal analysis techniques often complement behavioral approaches - while behavior tells us what a model does, internal analysis helps explain how it does it.
+Internal analysis techniques often complement behavioral approaches - while behavior tells us what a model does, internal analysis helps explain why it does it.
 This combination is particularly valuable for evaluations where we need high confidence, like verifying safety-critical properties or understanding the implementation of dangerous capabilities.
-But as we mentioned at the beginning of this section, internal techniques are not widely used because they are still being developed.
+But as we mentioned at the beginning of this section, internal techniques are not widely used because as of 2025 are still being developed.
+Majority of the focus is on dangerous capability evaluations, and demonstrations through things like model organisms which we talk about in the next section on evaluation frameworks.